Digestion is the cornerstone of good health

 Flatulence, tiredness after eating, heartburn, full feeling in the stomach after small amounts of food, bloating, pain, diarrhea, constipation, are common signs of chronic digestive disorders.

 Victoria West Naturopath says that ‘Digestion is our cornerstone for good health’.
-To be truly healthy it is important to be able to digest and use the energy of the foods effectively to maintain our life and healthy ageing.
+To be truly healthy it is important to be able to digest what we eat and use the energy from these foods effectively to maintain our life and healthy ageing.

 Diet therefore is pivotal to good digestive health.
 Just as there is no “one” herb for people’s digestive complaints, there is no “one” diet for everyone.
 Dietary advice underpins any good treatment programme.
-Victoria’s food philosophy is one of eating a variety of foods (eating broadly) and eating seasonal foods (eating widely).
-Eating the same foods every day tends to limit the types of bacteria we develop in our gut.
-This can lead to reduced capacity for digestion and enzyme production.
+Victoria’s food philosophy is one of eating a variety of foods (eating broadly) and seasonally, so you vary your food groups through the year, meaning you don’t overconsume one food group continually.
+Eating the same foods every day (generally for years) tends to limit the types of bacteria we develop in our gut.
+This can lead to reduced capacity for digestion and enzyme production to digest your foods effectively.
 A low diversity of gut bacteria (from eating the same thing every day for months and years) will limit the body’s healing and immune ability.
-In some cases of strict dieting (not eating a balanced protein to appropriate carbohydrate diet) can even limit reproductive ability in some extreme cases Victoria has seen
+In some cases of strict dieting (not eating a balanced protein to appropriate carbohydrate and healthy fats diet) can even limit reproductive ability in some extreme cases Victoria has seen

 Phone Victoria West now – 9792 4248 to find your digestion solution

 1. Chewing your food well and mindfully.
-Do not eat when stressed, watching the news or in front of a scary movie.
-Chewing helps start the digestive process, particularly supportive in helping break down starches and carbohydrates
+Avoid eating when stressed, watching the news or in front of a scary movie.
+Chewing helps start the digestive process.
+Anticipating your food helps you salivate which in turn helps break down foods, especially starches and carbohydrates

-3. Bone broth – to heal, seal and support the gut lining for repair and maintenance.
-The one proviso here is that bone broth is high in phosphorus, so if you are already ‘fiery’ person, please phone me first before doing a long stint on bone broth.
+3. Bone broth – in appropriate quantities, bone broth (or soups, stews made with bones) can help to heal, seal and support the gut lining for repair and maintenance.
+The one proviso here is that bone broth is high in phosphorus, so if you are already ‘fiery’ person, please use sparingly and only through winter.
 Once a week for fiery people should be ok.
-For those who are feeling weak, tired, bone broth can be great.
-Use cautiously in overactive thyroid cases and seek medical advice
+For those who are feeling weak, tired, bone broth may help.
+Use cautiously in overactive thyroid cases and seek appropriate advice

 4. Fermented foods – sauerkraut, Kim chi, kefir’s, kombucha’s.
 If you have significant gut issues, you may need to delay the introduction of fermented foods until you get some of the basic issues sorted.

-5. Blueberries – great for all things in the body but contribute to building a beneficial bacteria in the gut called Akermansia :)
+5. Blueberries – great for all things in the body and can contribute to building a beneficial bacteria in the gut called Akkermansia :)

 6. Digestive supports – peppermint, fennel and aniseed teas, Catmint, chamomile can all support digestion and help to reduce wind and bloating.
-Best to buy the leaf or flower rather than tea bags (which have usually been bleached!)
+Best to buy the leaf or flower for making your tea rather than relying on tea bags (which have usually been bleached and are glued together!
+Something else for your gut and liver to detoxify)

 7. Ginger – particularly if you are a cold person.
 Ginger helps to warm digestion and helps to move food more efficiently from the stomach into the small intestine

 10. Keep emotions balanced with exercise, meditation and good sleep practices.
-Anger, frustration, grief, shock, trauma and stress will all affect the bowel (usually in different ways) so keeping emotions balanced helps with a great digestion and therefore health
+Anger, frustration, grief, shock, trauma and stress will all affect the bowel and digestion (usually in different ways) so finding a way to manage emotions helps towards a great digestion and therefore health

 11. Reduce avoid: Sugar (toxic to gut and body), coffee.
-These all interrupt digestion and the microbiome diversity and health
+These foods can interrupt digestion and the micro biomes diversity function and health

 For further information phone 9792 4248 or contact @ bunburynaturalhealth@live.com.au